billypilgrim22/DeepWeight/README.md

 4. The model predicts the type of food in the image with high accuracy.
 5. The relevant information such as food name, price, and weight is printed on a label using the printer.
 6. The customer can then take the labeled food item and proceed to checkout.

+## Model Training
+Various models were fine-tuned based on a 150 image fruit dataset containg 3 fruit classes: Apples, Bananas and Grapes. `fast.ai` was the library used to train the model, and the training and testing process is shown in the `model_training.ipynb` file.

 ## Installation and Usage
 The DeepWeight system is designed to be easy to install and use.
 To use the system, follow these steps: